-The CRD Board approved an amendment to Clean Air Bylaw No. 3962 at its April 11, 2018 meeting.
-The amendment allows the bylaw to include burning or vaping of any substances, including cannabis, in any public space as identified in the existing bylaw, which includes: playing fields, playgrounds, and public squares.
-The bylaw will be deposited with the Minister of Health prior to final adoption at a future meeting.
+The CRD Board adopted an amendment to Clean Air Bylaw No. 3962 at its May 9, 2018 meeting.
+The amendment allows the bylaw to prohibit the burning or vaping of any substances, including cannabis, in any public space as identified in the existing bylaw, which includes: playing fields, playgrounds, and public squares.
+The Bylaw will be deposited with the Minister of Health.

 On September 10th, 2014 the Capital Regional District Board adopted Clean Air Bylaw No. 3962, increasing the scope of the ban on tobacco smoking within the Capital Regional District.
-This Bylaw makes all parks, playgrounds, playing fields, public squares and bus stops smoke-free and extends the smoke-free buffer zone outside of doorways, windows and air intakes from three metres to seven metres.
-Enforcement of the new Bylaw began April 1st, 2015, following an extensive public education and awareness campaign.
+Clean Air Bylaw No. 3962 made all parks, playgrounds, playing fields, public squares and bus stops smoke-free and extended the smoke-free buffer zone outside of doorways, windows and air intakes from three metres to seven metres.
+Enforcement of Clean Air Bylaw No. 3962 began April 1st, 2015, following an extensive public education and awareness campaign.

 The CRD has the exclusive authority under its Health Letters Patent powers and the Local Government Act to enact and enforce public health bylaws governing activities within the entire region, such as smoking.
 Staff are working closely with Island Health, municipal partners and community stakeholder groups to ensure effective implementation of this Bylaw.
 The focus is on increased public awareness and education about the Bylaw and the health issues associated with exposure to second-hand smoke.
 The May 9, 2018 adoption of the amendment to Clean Air Bylaw No. 3962 ensures that persons of all ages are protected from the potential immediate and long term health consequences related to second hand emissions from any substance that can be smoked or burned.

 Who do I contact if I want to make a complaint?